 The way agencies find clients has evolved.
 They’re no longer just mailing and networking; they’re trying new methods of outreach madness.
 Whether you work for a new design firm or an established agency, there are some ways agencies are finding clients that you probably haven’t heard of before!

-We surveyed agencies currently in Flywheel’s Agency Partner program and they had a lot of insight and advice to give.
+We surveyed some of the agencies working with Flywheel, and they had a lot of insight and advice to give.

-Here are 18 unique ways agencies are finding clients in 2019:
+Here are 18 unique ways agencies are finding clients:

 - Be prepared to give a pitch at any given moment